 - Advising senior contractor in relation to her rights under her contract and best means of protecting her position upon termination

-- Acting for claimant in construction professional negligence claim
+- Acting for claimant in construction professional negligence claim to successful resolution by pre-action negotiation

 - Advising international body on international and domestic dispute resolution with Governments/Government Bodies